Kowsher/Bangla-NLP/Bangla Regular Expressions/regular-expressions.md

-Python Regular Expressions
+Python Bangla Regular Expressions (BRE)
 ==========================

-Regular expressions are a powerful language for matching text patterns.
+Bangla Regular expressions (BRE) are a powerful language for matching text patterns.
 This page gives a basic introduction to regular expressions themselves sufficient for our Python exercises and shows how regular expressions work in Python.
-The Python "re" module provides regular expression support.
+The Python "bre" module provides regular expression support for Bangla Language.

-In Python a regular expression search is typically written as:
+In Python a Bangla Regular Expression is typically written as:

 ```python
 import bre